What is a Cohabitation Agreement?

 Clients often feel that it is quite an expensive document to draft and enter into.
 When you consider the cost of not having a cohabitation agreement and entering litigation to sort things out in court, which can run into tens of thousands of pounds, then it is a sensible investment which gives certainty, stress-free and cost-effective reassurance.
 Often clients have told me that they sleep much better at night knowing that they have the agreement in-place giving stability and certainty to the relationship parameters.

-Can I do anything else to protect me legally?
+Can I do Anything else to Protect Myself Legally?